minyk/docker-activeMQ-OracleJava-7/README.md

 ============================

 Good Docker container with Apache Active MQ installed.
 Also has Oracle Java 7.
+To run the image and connect to it: docker run -d --name amq granthbr/docker-activemq-oraclejava-7 Connecting to the management GUI: localhost:8161
+Ports that need to be open are listed in the Docker file.
+The start command with parameters is the last line of the Dockerfile.

 This activemq image can be loaded into Mesos.